Oracle Pushdown Automata, Nondeterministic Reducibilities, and the CFL Hierarchy over the Family of Context-Free Languages: Backgrounds and Main Themes

-In this paper, we employ three simulation techniques to obtain some of the aforementioned results.
+Throughout this paper, we employ three simulation techniques to obtain some of the aforementioned results.
 The first technique is of guessing and verifying a {\em stack history} to eliminate a use of stack, where a stack history means a series of consecutive stack operations made by an underlying npda.
 The second technique is applied to the case of simulating two or more tape heads by a single tape head.
-To adjust the different head speeds, we intentionally insert extra dummy symbols to generate a single query word so that an oracle can eliminate them when it accesses the query word.
+To adjust the different head speeds, we intentionally insert extra dummy symbols to generate a single query word so that an oracle can ignore them when it accesses the query word.
 The last technique is to generate a string that encodes a computation path generated by a nondeterministic machine.
 All the techniques are explained in details in Sections \ref{sec:many-one-reduction}--\ref{sec:tt-reduction}.
-Those simulation techniques actually make it possible to obtain three alternative characterizations of the $\cfl$ hierarchy in Section \ref{sec:structure-hierarchy}.
+Those simulation techniques actually make it possible to obtain three alternative characterizations of the $\cfl$ hierarchy later in Section \ref{sec:structure-hierarchy}.

-Reinhardt \cite{Rei90} related the aforementioned hierarchy of his to another hierarchy defined by alternating pushdown automata and he gave a characterization of the polynomial hierarchy by this alternating hierarchy using logarithmic-space (or log-space) many-one reductions.
+Reinhardt \cite{Rei90} related the aforementioned hierarchy of his to another hierarchy defined by alternating pushdown automata and he gave a characterization of the polynomial hierarchy in terms of this alternating hierarchy using logarithmic-space (or log-space) many-one reductions.
 Using an argument similar to his, we can establish in Section \ref{sec:close-relation} an exact characterization of the $e$th level of the Boolean hierarchy over the $k$th level $\sigmap{k}$ of the polynomial hierarchy in terms of the corresponding $e$th level of the Boolean hierarchy over the $k+1$st level of the CFL hierarchy.
-Moreover, we give a new characterization of $\thetap{k}$ (\ie Wagner's \cite{Wag90} notation for $\p_{T}(\sigmap{k-1}[O(\log{n})])$) in terms of the $k$th level of the $\cfl$ hierarchy using log-space truth-table reductions.
+Moreover, we give a new characterization of $\thetap{k}$ (\ie Wagner's \cite{Wag90} notation for $\p_{T}(\sigmap{k-1}[O(\log{n})])$, where ``$[O(\log{n})]$'' indicates at most $O(\log{n})$ adaptive oracle queries are allowed in an entire computation tree) in terms of the $k$th level of the $\cfl$ hierarchy using log-space truth-table reductions.
 As an immediate consequence, all levels of the Boolean hierarchy over each level of the $\cfl$ hierarchy are different unless the polynomial hierarchy collapses.
+With respect to the circuit complexity class $\nc{2}$, we show that $\sigmacfl{2}\nsubseteq \nc{2}$ unless $\np=\nc{2}$.